 It may seem odd that overly watery eyes are a symptom of dry eye disease, but it’s true.
 Excessive tearing is your body’s way of reacting to irritation or excessive dryness of the eyes.

 For most patients, dry eye disease cannot be cured.
 However, with effective treatment our eye doctors are able to provide patients with significant, long-lasting symptom relief and can prevent irreversible damage to the eye and surrounding tissue.

 Yes.
 In cases where patients suffer from moderate to severe, chronic dry eye, it is possible to incur damage to the eyes and surrounding tissue.
 Untreated dry eye may lead to pain, recurrent infections, corneal ulcers, corneal scars, and even vision loss.

 Do you think, or have been told you have dry eye disease?
-Book an appointment with the trusted Birmingham, MI eye doctors of Oakland Ophthalmic Surgery.
+Book an appointment with the trusted Birmingham and Troy, MI eye doctors of Oakland Ophthalmic Surgery.
 We’ll diagnose the source of your dry eyes and come up with treatment options that best meet your needs.